Preserve-Network/Preserve-Notable-Website-Screenshots/README.md

 To deploy on the mainset you'll need the following env variables set and the preserve smart contract deployed to the mainnet.
 See https://github.com/Preserve-Network/Preserve-Framework for instructions on how to do that.

-node .\index.js --network mainnet --indexFiles --deleteFiles
+node .\index.js --network mainnet --indexFiles false --deleteFiles false --siteCount 2

+siteCount 2